Tech-at-Upties/decision-analyst-agent/README.md

 You make roughly **35,000 decisions a day.**

-For small stuff — what to eat, which show to watch — gut instinct is fine.
+For small stuff, what to eat, which show to watch, gut instinct is fine.

 But for the decisions that actually shape your life?
 Career moves, investments, relationships, health?
 Vibes are a disaster.